 Deputy Administrator for Farm Programs (DAFP) Detail

 Duties: Seeking current FSA CO or GS employee with strong FSA program knowledge and experience to assist the Deputy Administrator for Farm Programs (DAFP) with new and existing program implementation and policy.
 (Two positions available).

-8-week detail starting in mid-April 2021.
+Timeframe: 8-week detail starting in mid-April 2021.

-Remote, with potential for travel to Washington DC (travel is optional).
+Location: Remote, with potential for travel to Washington DC (travel is optional).